platy/spec-verify/README.md

 An **assertion file** consists of a sequence of assertion statements, the ordering represents the last execution order preference.
 It has access to the console and require members of the global object (if available).

-An **assertion statement** has a string description and one or more functions representing assertion bodies.
+An **assertion statement** has a string description and either a function representing an assertion body or multiple hasCase sub-assertions.

 An **assertion description** should match a statement from a spec file, the match MAY be whitespace insensitive if the spec parser can handle that.